Dr. Pascale Abadie, Faculty Advisor

 - Treasurer: Tevor Amburgy

 大家好！ The Chinese Club （中文俱乐部） is for students who are interested in learning more about the Chinese culture and language.
 We also welcome Chinese students to join us as well.
-For more information about our events please email one of our treasurers Grace Chang.
+For more information about our events please email our treasurer Lina Lin.

 Pi Delta Phi, Theta Epsilon Chapter